waltligon/orangefs/doc/pvfs2-faq.md

-As a final note on the issue, if you plan on running application XXX, or a similar workload, and the NFS consistency semantics are adequate for what you're doing, then perhaps PVFS is not a wise choice of file system for you.
+As a final note on the issue, if you plan on running application XXX, or a similar workload, and the NFS consistency semantics are adequate for what you’re doing, then perhaps PVFS is not a wise choice of file system for you.
 PVFS is not designed for serial workloads, particularly one with small accesses.

 ### Can the underlying local file system affect PVFS performance?

-Yes!
+Yes\!
 However, the interaction between the PVFS servers and the local file system hosting the storage space has not been fully explored.
 No doubt a great deal of time could be spent on different file systems and their parameters.